 You Snooze, You Loose

-If you wake up tired, you most likely are not sleeping enough or are waking up during deep sleep.
-Many of us try to fix the grogginess by snoozing.
-However, it is rarely useful, as snoozing is usually only aggravating the sleep inertia symptoms.
-In the worst case, you feel only sleepier.
+If you wake up tired, you are most likely not getting enough sleep, or the alarm forced you up in the middle of a deeper sleep stage.
+Many of us try to fix the grogginess by snoozing and getting a couple of minutes of extra sleep.
+Unfortunately, it is rarely useful.
+Snoozing is usually only aggravating sleep inertia symptoms.
+In the worst case, snoozing makes you feel even sleepier than before.

 Snoozing confuses our bodies in many ways.
-Waking up kicks off many hormonal processes, which are intended to increase the level of alertness and to get the day going.
-Usually, these processes launch once woke up the first time, and drifting on and off sleep can confuse these processes.
-If your body gets used to excessive snoozing, it can’t wake up on the first alarm, and a drowsy spiral is born, making you more and more depended on snoozing, only to get up from the bed.
+Waking up kicks off many hormonal processes intended to increase the level of alertness and get the day going.
+Normally, these processes are triggered once you wake up for the first time.
+Snoozing makes you drift on and off sleep, causing "false alarms" that can easily confuse these processes.
+If your body gets used to excessive snoozing, it stops responding even to the first alarm.
+Waking up gets more challenging, and a drowsy spiral is born, making you more and more dependent on snoozing.

-However, it is not necessarily wrong to snooze in the mornings.
-You can allow a few minutes to wake up properly, as long as you are not falling back to sleep and avoid that at all costs.
-However, don’t stay in bed too long - only a few minutes is enough and more than that can be harmful.
+The snooze button itself is not the root of all evil.
+You can allow yourself a few minutes to wake up properly, as long as you avoid falling back to sleep at all costs.
+There is nothing wrong with using the snooze button as a precaution.
+But don't stay in bed too long or it might turn against you!
+Only a few minutes should be enough.

 Kaplan, K. A., Talavera, D. C., & Harvey, A. G. (2018).
 Rise and shine: A treatment experiment testing a morning routine to decrease subjective sleep inertia in insomnia and bipolar disorder.
 Behaviour Research and Therapy, 111

 Winter, W. C. (2017).
 The Sleep Solution: Why Your Sleep is Broken and how to Fix it.
 Penguin.